htrinter/Open-Multiple-URLs/README.md

-# Open Multiple URLs Chrome Extension
+# Open Multiple URLs Browser Extension (Chrome and Firefox)

-A Chrome extension that opens a list of URLs and optionally extracts URLs from text.
+Browser extension that opens a list of URLs and additionally extracts URLs from text.

 ## Features

-- Open multiple URLs simultaneously.
+- Open a list of URLs simultaneously.
 - Load and render page on tab focus.
 - Extract URLs from text.
 - Input text and options cached locally.